Skip to main content

 While any of these accounts may help grow your money, a savings account is often a great starting point.
 Even if you don’t think you need a savings account, opening one is an easy way to put your savings to work.

-Since each account works differently, it’s best to speak with a financial advisor to help you choose the right accounts for your goals.
+Since each savings account type works differently, it’s best to speak with a financial advisor to help you choose the right accounts for your goals.

 Final Thoughts

-The long-term impact of compound interest on savings and investment accounts is powerful because it helps your wealth grow faster.
+The long-term impact of compound interest on savings and investment accounts could be powerful because compound interest may help your wealth grow faster.
 Additionally, it may help protect your spending power as costs rise due to inflation.

-To maximize the impact of compound interest on your savings, monitor the rates your account earns and consistently contribute to it.
+To maximize the impact of compound interest on your savings, monitor the rate your account earns and consistently contribute to the balance.

 Banking 101Saving & Checking